bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 Or something similar (change paths to follow where you installed the software or where the package put it).

 **Note:** As described at the beginning of this chapter, there are different types of key management, AME, LME and KMA.
 If the Library is set up for LME or KMA, it probably won’t allow our AME setup and the scsi-crypto plugin will fail to set/clear the encryption key.
-To be able to use AME you need to ''Modify Encryption Method'' and set it to something like ''Application Managed''.
+To be able to use AME you need to "Modify Encryption Method" and set it to something like "Application Managed".
 If you decide to use LME or KMA you don’t have to bother with the whole setup of AME which may for big libraries be easier, although the overhead of using AME even for very big libraries should be minimal.

 scsitapealert-sd
 ~~~~~~~~~~~~~~~~

-:index:`[TAG=Plugin->scsitapealert-sd] <pair: Plugin; scsitapealert-sd>`
+:index:`[TAG=Plugin->scsitapealert-sd] <single: Plugin; scsitapealert-sd>`

 This plugin is part of the **bareos-storage-tape** package.

 python-sd Plugin
 ~~~~~~~~~~~~~~~~

-:index:`[TAG=Plugin->Python->Storage Daemon] <triple: Plugin; Python; Storage Daemon>`
+:index:`[TAG=Plugin->Python->Storage Daemon] <single: Plugin; Python; Storage Daemon>`

 The **python-sd** plugin behaves similar to the :ref:`director-python-plugin`.